 The box plot is also known as ‘Box – Whisker Plot’.
 It provides 5-point information, including the minimum score, first (lower) quartile, median, third (upper) quartile, and maximum score.

-When Should You Avoid Boxplot?
+When Should You Avoid Boxplot for Data Visualization?

-Why is Distribution Important?
+Why is Distribution Important for Data Visualization?

 If your data is not normally distributed, you most likely might induce bias in your model.
 Additionally, your data may also have some outliers that you might need to remove before proceeding to advanced data analytics approaches.
 Also, depending on the data distribution, you might want to apply some data pre-treatments to build better models.

+Data visualization with boxplot can help you quickly know the mean and median of the data.
 The mean and median of normally distributed data coincide with each other.
 For example, we can see that the median petal.length is 4.35 units based on the boxplot.
 However, if you take a look at the data summary for the raw data, then the mean for petal length is 3.75 units as shown in Figure 3.
 In other words, the mean and median do not coincide which means the data is not normally distributed.

 Alternatively, you can also observe the interquartile distances visually to see where most of your data lie.
 If the quartiles are uniformly divided, you most likely have normal data.